A distinctive feature of the study of finance at York is that it is both interdisciplinary in nature and focuses on delivering public good.

 Impact and engagement

 We engage regularly and actively in research impact activity alongside a range of non-academic organisations.
-Much of this work is focussed on financial policy and regulation, where our faculty have in recent years advised:
+Much of this work is focused on financial policy and regulation, where our faculty have in recent years advised:

 - the Board of Governors of the (U.S.) Federal Reserve System